 Adaptive Vision Studio 5.0 is data-flow based software designed for machine vision engineers.
-It does not require programming skills, but it is still so powerful that it can win even with solutions based on low-level programming libraries.
-This has been proved with some of the most interesting vision systems in the world.
+It does not require programming skills, but it is still so powerful that it has been used in many of the most demanding vision systems.

 The architecture is highly flexible, ensuring that users can easily adapt the product to the way they work and to specific requirements of any project.

 With Adaptive Vision Studio you create complete machine vision applications without coding.
 Just select filters (tools) from Toolbox and connect them in a visual editor.
 Then, drag & drop filter outputs to data previews and run the program.
 In a similar fashion you can also create an HMI.
 See how easy the environment is:

 All programming is done by choosing filters and connecting them with each other.
 You can focus all your attention on computer vision.
 For a quick demo see Your First Program video tutorial.

 Inspection results are visualized on multiple configurable data previews; and when a parameter in the program is changed, you can see the previews updated in real time.